About Kinfolkology

 Kinfolkology honors the claims of kinfolk, past and present.
 Kinfolkology recognizes that the dead belong to the living: not as property, but as ones for whom love has been proclaimed.

-Kinfolkology is dedicated to the integration of datawork related to slavery and the lives of the enslaved with the engagement of Descendant communities.
+Kinfolkology integrates datawork with rootwork, and research with care.
+Kinfolkology is dedicated to empowering Descendants with sovereignty over digital archives representing enslaved ancestors.
 Kinfolkology is guided by an understanding that while enslaved ancestors are no longer living, they were and are part of communities and families that are very much alive.

 DATAWORK